 While statistics have single use nappies on 95 per cent of Aussie babies bums, you might just know someone who is already a cloth convert.
 Chat to them about it, go over to their place and check out their nappy stash, play with it, look at how they set up their change table and check out their laundry/washing system.
 Believe me, they will be more than happy to talk to you about it.

 Don’t know anyone?
-Keep an eye out for community information sessions (for example: the City of Casey’s annual cloth nappy expo), drop into one of the scarce bricks and mortar stores or have a look at some You Tube videos out there.
+Keep an eye out for community information sessions, drop into one of the scarce bricks and mortar stores or have a look at some You Tube videos out there.
 The internet is full of information on cloth nappies, but not all of it is objective, make sure you check a range of sources for advice, from online groups of mums to the manufacturers to get the big picture.

 2. Do your research